dustinsherratt/Student-Enrollment-and-Performance-Dashboard-using-Tableau/README.md

 ## Overview

-This project is a Tableau-based interactive dashboard that visualizes student performance data.
-The dashboard allows users to explore various aspects of student demographics, academic achievements, and performance metrics.
-The primary goal is to provide insights into factors affecting student performance, such as parental education levels, test preparation courses, and other demographics.
+This interactive Tableau dashboard provides a comprehensive view of student enrollment and academic performance across various demographic factors.
+It enables users to analyze average GPA trends by age, module, region, gender, and previous qualification.
+The dashboard is designed to uncover meaningful insights into how these factors influence student outcomes, supporting data-driven decisions aimed at improving engagement, retention, and overall academic success
 ## Features

 - **Interactive Filters**: Filter data by gender, parental level of education, test preparation course completion, and more.